18 ozBar Harbor clam juice shrimp or vegetable stock optional

 This seafood gumbo is much tastier the following day.

-Crack the top of lobster tail with a knife.
+Crack the top of lobster tail with a knife or scissors for easy access to meat.
 If you like, pull out the lobster meat.
 Refer to image in the blog.

-If you cooked the crab, use the crab stock instead of water in sauce.
+If you cooked the crab, use the crab stock instead of adding water in the sauce.
 You can also use shrimp stock or clam juice.